 Indiana Kentucky and Ohio has many attractions and activities for your family to enjoy.
-Come see what our area has to offer.
+We listed several attractions in our come check out what we have to offer.

 Located just 40 miles from Batesville KOA.
 The Cincinnati Zoo was recently rated the #1 attraction locally and one of the top zoos in the nation by Zagat Survey.
 It was recognized by Parents Magazine as #7 on the Top 10 Best Zoos for Kids.
 Over one million people visit the Zoos award-winning exhibits, and more than 500 animal and 3000 plant species annually

 located just 65 from our Campground White River Gardens is part of the Zoo and continues its tradition of connecting animals, plants, and people.
 This stunningly beautiful 3.3-acre landmark botanical attraction combines the best of gardening ideas, plant information and inspirational design to serve the needs of all visitors.
 With hundreds of plant varieties on display plus entertaining special exhibits throughout the year, White River Gardens is an international showplace for Indiana where visitors can enjoy and learn about the bounty of the natural world.
 Visitors to the Gardens will be inspired, impressed, enlivened, and entertained.

 Located just 80 miles from Batesville KOA.
 With more than 100 rides, shows and attractions, Kings Island offers the perfect combination of world-class thrills and family attractions.
 Guests can experience 15 thrill-inducing roller coasters, including Diamondback, the tallest and fastest roller coaster at Kings Island, and the worlds longest wooden roller coaster, The Beast!
 Families can spend the perfect day together in the award-winning Planet Snoopy kids area.
 Park admission includes Soak City, a 33-acre water park.